Swiss watchdog reprimands Credit Suisse over 1MDB dealings

 It did not give any more details.

-Earlier, Singapore's central bank said it had fined Credit Suisse and United Overseas Bank a total of S$1.6 million ($1.15 million) for breaching anti-money laundering rules in connection with transactions related to 1MDB.
+Earlier, Singapore's central bank said it had fined Credit Suisse and United Overseas Bank a total of S$1.6 million (897,525 pounds) for breaching anti-money laundering rules in connection with transactions related to 1MDB.

 (Reporting by Joshua Franklin; Editing by Michael Shields)